norvig/paip-lisp/docs/chapter15.md

 {:.h1hd}

 This section will concentrate on a canonical form for *polynomials.* Mathematically speaking, a polynomial is a function (of one or more variables) that can be computed using only addition and multiplication.
-We will speak of a polynomial's *main variable, coefficents,* and *degree.* In the polynomial:
+We will speak of a polynomial's *main variable, coefficients,* and *degree.* In the polynomial:

 5xx3+bxx2+cxx+1